utsecnet/PAW/Active Directory/README.md

 ## Active Directory

 If you want to use Shadow Groups to aide in managing your devices, you will need to keep your PAW devices separate from your day-to-day devices.
+What are Shadow Groups?
+It is a group that is automatically created and whose membership is automated based on OU membership.
+In other words, a scheduled task runs on a regular interval and creates groups based on your Active Directory OU hierarchy.
+It then takes the members of the OU and adds them as memebers of the group.
+Lastly, it removes group members that may have moved to a different OU, keeping your group membership accurate.

 This is how I have AD setup:

 ```
 DOMAIN.COM
-└── Company
++-- Company
-    ├── Computers
+    +-- Computers
-    │   └── Location A
+        +-- Location A
-    │       ├── PAW
+            +-- PAW
-    │       │   ├── Tier 0   - - - - Will hold Tier 0 PAWs (for domain admins)
+                +-- Tier 0   - - - - Will hold Tier 0 PAWs (for domain admins)
-    │       │   ├── Tier 1   - - - - Will hold Tier 1 PAWs (for server admins)
+                +-- Tier 1   - - - - Will hold Tier 1 PAWs (for server admins)
-    │       │   └── Tier 2   - - - - Will hold Tier 2 PAWs (for Helpdesk admins)
+                +-- Tier 2   - - - - Will hold Tier 2 PAWs (for Helpdesk admins)
-    │       ├── Servers
+            +-- Servers
-    │       │   ├── Tier 0   - - - - Will hold Tier 0 servers (but not DCs!)
+                +-- Tier 0   - - - - Will hold Tier 0 servers (but not DCs!)
-    │       │   └── Tier 1   - - - - Will hold Tier 1 servers (most member servers)
+                +-- Tier 1   - - - - Will hold Tier 1 servers (most member servers)
-    │       ├── Workstations - - - - Put all workstation objects here, in you own hierarchy
+            +-- Workstations - - - - Put all workstation objects here, in you own hierarchy
-    │       └── VMs          - - - - All VMs, including your PAWs day-to-day VM
+            +-- VMs          - - - - All VMs, including your PAWs day-to-day VM
-    ├── Groups
+    +-- Groups
-    │   └── Security Groups
+        +-- Security Groups
-    │       └── PAW          - - - - All groups related to PAW management
+            +-- PAW          - - - - All groups related to PAW management
+            +-- Shadowgroups-Computers - - - Computer object's shadowgroups
+            +-- Shadowgroups-Servers - - - - Server object's shadowgroups
+            +-- Shadowgroups-Users - - - - - User's object's shadowgroups
-    └── Users
+    +-- Users
-        └── PAW Accounts
+        +-- PAW Accounts
-            ├── Tier 0       - - - - Will hold Tier 1 user accounts (for domain admins)
+            +-- Tier 0       - - - - Will hold Tier 1 user accounts (for domain admins)
-            ├── Tier 1       - - - - Will hold Tier 1 user accounts (for server admins)
+            +-- Tier 1       - - - - Will hold Tier 1 user accounts (for server admins)
-            └── Tier 2       - - - - Will hold Tier 1 user accounts (for server admins)
+            +-- Tier 2       - - - - Will hold Tier 1 user accounts (for server admins)
 ```

 ## Users